roskzhu/roskzhu/README.md

 ## 👋 Hi there!
-Welcome to my tech space, where ideas come to life 🌟
+Welcome to a space where ideas come to life 🌟

 I'm Rosanne, a **Computer Science** student currently pursuing an AI specialization at the **University of Waterloo**.
 I'm interested in artificial intelligence, low-level programming, distributed systems, and concurrency.